Construction Update | Jan. 29, 2026

 Pedestrian Safe Walking Routes

+Safe walking routes were updated to include the activated HAWK (High-Intensity Activated crossWalk) light at 2100 West along 5600 South.
 Drivers: Slow down and be aware of the designated safe walking routes along 5600 South.
-Please stay alert, watch for students traveling in the area.
+Stay alert, watch for students and pedestrians in the area.

 Pedestrian Safety

-As the weather warms up, it's crucial to prioritize pedestrian safety while navigating through our work zones.
+Prioritize pedestrian safety while navigating through our work zones.
 Here are some tips to keep in mind:

-• Stay Alert – always be aware of your surroundings.
+- Stay Alert – always be aware of your surroundings.
 Look out for construction signs, workers, and potential hazards

-• Use Designated Pathways – these paths are designated to keep you safe from construction activities
+- Use Designated Pathways – these paths are designated to keep you safe from construction activities

-• Avoid Distractions – Refrain from using your phone or wearing headphones while walking through construction areas
+- Avoid Distractions – Refrain from using your phone or wearing headphones while walking through construction areas

-• Wear Visible Clothing – Wear bright or reflective clothing, this can help ensure your seen by workers and drivers
+- Wear Visible Clothing – Wear bright or reflective clothing, this can help ensure your seen by workers and drivers

 Let's work together to keep everyone safe!